owlab-exp/fresto-front/README.md

 ===========

 This is to maintain a monitoring application, which interacts with monitoring agents and UI components.
-But this is not include server-side monitoring data processing.
+But this does not include server-side monitoring data processing.